 This is also not a tale about how we sought chanterelles and instead came home with another equally delicious edible mushroom.
 We didn’t even learn the names of the mushrooms found.

-This is a simple story about a family of three traipsing through the forest on an overcast Sunday morning, letting the land share its secrets.
+This is a simple story about a family of three traipsing through the forest on an overcast Sunday morning.
+It’s about letting the land share its secrets.

 We spent two unconnected hours meandering around trees, climbing over logs and peeking under leaves.
-While this didn’t yield us so much as a snack, let alone a meal, we simply enjoyed that time together, gasping in wonder at the number of different sizes and shapes and colors of mushrooms we could spy, getting an up-close-and-personal glance at organic matter working ferociously to regenerate land that had once been home to cattle fields.
+While this didn’t yield us so much as a snack, let alone a meal, we simply enjoyed that time together.
+We gasped in wonder at the number of different sizes and shapes and colors of mushrooms we could spy, getting an up-close-and-personal glance at organic matter working ferociously to regenerate land that had once been home to cattle fields.

 The little one, hanging on daddy, seemed content to gaze around at the trees, a stick in one hand and a leaf in the other, getting on the ground occasionally to inspect a nut or dig through the dirt.